Joseph Fourier University

 Joseph Fourier University (UJF, Université Joseph Fourier, also known as Grenoble I) was a French university situated in the city of Grenoble and focused on the fields of sciences, technologies and health.
 It is now part of the Université Grenoble Alpes.

 Importance

 According to the 2009 ARWU, Joseph Fourier University is the sixth best university in France.
 Joseph Fourier University is also the fourth best university in Engineering & IT nationally and 115th globally in QS World University Rankings.
 The origins of this scientific university can be traced all the way back to 1811 when the scientist Joseph Fourier established a faculty of science in Grenoble.

-Nowadays, more than 18,000 undergraduate and graduate students participate to the life of this university.
-More than 2,000 are international or exchange students.
-Joseph Fourier University is not only famous for its alumni, but also for its commitment to fundamental as well as applied research and innovation.

 Part of the university is the Observatoire des Sciences de l'Univers de Grenoble (OSUG), a leading institution in the field of earth, space and environmental sciences.

+The university was at the origin of the Joint Universities Accelerator School (JUAS), together with CERN and ESRF, in the early 1990s.